 where the limit is performed for $z^->0$ and $H(x^-)=H^i{}_i(x^-)$.
 The key feature of the vector Green's function is that its tail is a pure gauge contribution.
-In fact, the tail depends only on $x^- = n\cdot x$ and its tensor structure is given by $n_\alpha n_{\beta'}$, such that the Green's function for the physical electromagnetic field $F_{\mu \nu}(x)$ appearing in Eq. \eqref{DWBH eq.} features no tail.
-In other words, $\nabla^{[ \alpha } G_{\text{ret}}^{\nu]}{}_{\lambda'}(x,y)$ is supported only on the light-cone and the Huygens' principle is preserved \cite{Harte:2013dba, Friedlander:1975}.
+In fact, the tail term multiplying the $\theta$ function depends only on $x^- = n\cdot x$ and its tensor structure is given by $n_\alpha n_{\beta'}$, such that the Green's function for the physical electromagnetic field appearing in Eq. \eqref{DWBH eq.} features no tail.
+In other words, $\nabla^{[ \alpha } G_{\text{ret}}^{\nu]}{}_{\lambda'}(x,y)$ is supported only on the light-cone, the Huygens' principle is preserved, and the tail term in the DWBH equation, i.e., the last line of Eq. (\ref{DWBH eq.}) vanishes. \cite{Harte:2013dba, Friedlander:1975}.